 Both promissory notes and loan agreements fulfill the same purpose; they both evidence a debt owed between a borrower and a lender.
 However, in practice, a promissory note is generally not as detailed as a loan agreement.
-A loan agreement includes additional details regarding the promises and obligations of the parties as well the ability to include a guarantor as co-signer.
+A loan agreement includes additional details regarding the promises and obligations of the parties as well as the ability to include a guarantor as co-signer.
 Both agreements allow you to specify property as collateral for the loan.

 A promissory note is a legal instrument similar in nature to any contract.
-To make a contract enforceable, it must contain certain legal conditions which are an offer; an acceptance of that offer; and consideration, also known as value.
+To make a contract enforceable, it must contain certain legal conditions which are an offer, an acceptance of that offer, and consideration, also known as value.
 Contracts indicate the type and amount of payment for services or goods rendered.
 In the case of a legal promissory note, the contract will be shaped around the amount of money or capital loaned and the terms of repayment of the promissory note.

 As with any contract, a promissory note contains terms and conditions associated with an agreement that has been established between two parties.
 It details the total amount of money or capital loaned, the interest rate charged, and the timeline for repayment.
 When all of these conditions are addressed in the details of the promissory note and it is executed correctly, the promissory note meets all the elements of a legally binding contract.

 An "on demand" loan means that repayment is not set to a fixed schedule of payments.
 Repayment will be due when the lender gives the borrower notice that the loan needs to be paid back.
 In most cases, a promissory note will stipulate a mandatory notice period that the lender must give to the borrower before the loan is repayable.
 For example, if a promissory note stipulates a 90-day notice period, then when the lender gives notice to the borrower, the borrower will have 90 days to gather and deliver the funds.